-n 29 January 2015, the company issued an additional two ordinary shares of US\$1 each to Standard Bank London Holdings Limited, at a share premium of US\$150 million per share 2Retained earnings include the equity contribution under indemnity claim.
+An 13 January 2017, the company issued an additional twenty five ordinary shares of US\$1 each to ICBC (15 shares) and Standard Bank London Holdings Limited (10 shares), at a share premium of US\$1.0.6 million per share.

-&lt;sup>3The indemnity claim has been reflected as a capital contribution as this is a result of a transaction with SBG (shareholder with significant influence).
-This claim reimbursed the group for costs incurred on a historic transaction - see note 29.3.
+2Retained earnings include the equity contribution under indemnity claim.
+This has been reflected as a capital contribution as it is a result of a transaction with SBG (shareholder with significant influence).
+The claim reimbursed the group for costs incurred on a historic transaction - see note 29.3.